drubinstein/pokerl/content/docs/chapter-1/breakdown/field_interactions/index.md

 Along with field moves, the player will need to use the item `Pokéflute` to unlock at least one of two routes to Fuchsia City.

-However, using `Pokéflute` is very similar to using an HM.
-A level of convenience that I will use when ensuring the player can perform the action.
+Using `Pokéflute` is very similar to using an `HM`, which used when designing rewards for Pokéflute.